Fazer

-Fazer (/fi/, /sv-FI/) is one of the largest corporations in the Finnish food industry.
+Oy Karl Fazer Ab, trading as Fazer (/fi/, /sv-FI/), is one of the largest corporations in the Finnish food industry.
 The company was founded by Karl Fazer in 1891, as a "French-Russian café" in central Helsinki.
 Today, it employs over 6,000 people across Finland, Sweden, Latvia, Lithuania, Estonia, Denmark, Norway and Poland.
 Its products are exported to more than 40 countries.

 History

 Fazer acquired Swedish confectionery company Mazetti in 1975, Mazetti started several product lines which are now iconic to Fazer, including Dumle and Tutti Frutti.

 Fazer formed a partnership with United Biscuits in its Fazer Keksit (which made biscuits) and UB owned 70 per cent of it until 2000.

 Fazer has historically acquired several other companies, including the Finnish Chymos and the Danish Perelly.
 The confectionery line was merged with its Swedish competitor Cloetta in 2000, to become Cloetta Fazer, though the merger lasted only until 2008 before the two brands were separated back to independent companies.
 Later, Fazer Keksit was sold to Danone.
 It was renamed to LU Suomi, the entirety of which was bought back by Fazer in 2012 from Kraft Foods Inc. (now Mondelez International) and now operates under Fazer Confectionery.